ia-toki/apio-2020-web/open.md

 The open contest will be held between Tuesday, 18 August 2020 (08:00 UTC+7) and Thursday, 20 August 2020 (08:00 UTC+7).
-The open contest is a virtual contest, which means you may start your participation at any time within that window.
+The open contest is a virtual contest, which means you can participate at any time within that window.
 Once the "Start" button in the TLX contest is pressed, your individual 5-hour timer will be started.

 ### Rules